asam-ev/qc-framework/doc/manual/file_formats.md

   - Optional external files (e. g.
 Images of generated graphs such as speed over distance).
 Currently not supported.

-The following example shows the results obtained by running two CheckerBundles, one called SyntaxChecker and one SemanticChecker.
+The following example shows the results obtained by running two Checker Bundles, one called SyntaxChecker and one SemanticChecker.

 ```xml